aastha2912/aixcc-afc-archive/crs/arvo-patching-agent/README.md

 This will:
 - Fetch ARVO metadata for the specified ID
-- Download the testcase file with `testcase_` prefix
+- Download the testcase file to `arvo_<ID>/` directory
-- Download OSS-Fuzz project files (Dockerfile, build.sh, project.yaml, fuzzer harness)
+- Download project.yaml from OSS-Fuzz
-- Modify the Dockerfile to clone the vulnerable version (parent of fix commit)
-- Create an ARVO-specific directory with configuration
+- Create ARVO-specific directory with configuration
-- Save all configuration to `arvo_<ID>/config.json`
+- Save all configuration to `arvo_<ID>/config.json` including ARVO image name

 ### 2. Run CRS Integration